All Saints' Church, North Street, York: History

 The earliest part of the church is the nave dating from the 12th century.
 The arcades date from the 13th century and the east end was rebuilt in the 14th century, when the chancel chapels were added.

-An anchorite building was erected at the west end in the fifteenth century and a squint made through the wall so that Emma Raughton could observe and hear the Mass being said.
+An anchorite building was erected at the west end in the 15th century and a squint made through the wall so that Emma Raughton could observe and hear the Mass being said.
 This was rebuilt in 1910.